sagemath/grant-europe/H2020/Budget.rst

 - conference attendance
 - project meetings
 - coding sprints
-- visits of partner sites
+- visits at partner sites

 Suggested costs for these categories: